-In the heart of Tuscany lies the town of Montaione, already protagonist of another article.
+In the heart of Tuscany lies the village of Iano, in the territory of Montaione.
 Following a winding road through the wood, on the boundary between Montaione and the alabaster town of Volterra, the village of Iano suddenly appears, dominating the Valdelsa and the Valdera.
-All this road is a quick series of tiny hamlets, starting from the ruins of the medieval castle of Camporena, destroyed by the Florentines, followed by Iano, Torri, Forni, Casicello, California, Palagio and finally the Castle and Sanctuary of Pietrina.
+The whole road is a quick succession of tiny hamlets, starting from the ruins of the medieval castle of Camporena, destroyed by the Florentines, followed by Iano, Torri, Forni, Casicello, California, Palagio and finally the Castle and Sanctuary of Pietrina.

 Iano is an ideal spot for many.
 For mineralogy and palaeontology experts (Iano was one of three islands to emerge during the Carboniferous period), for botany scholars and archaeologists, for mushroom and wild boar hunters, for wine and olive oil connoisseurs, for trekking and mountain bike lovers, for photographers and painters wishing to capture the perfect image and for still more.
 Above all Iano and its surroundings are a tiny paradise for those looking for peace and quiet, fresh air, nature and good food, an excellent location where to clear the system, relax and have fun.

 The other proposal is a holiday home with four self-catering apartments in an olive oil estate.
 The farmhouse is in a panoramic position overlooking nearby Volterra, the Cecina Valley and Valdera, with the Apennine Mountains and Mount Serra in the background.
-Here too is a swimming pool and the flats have their own personal outdoor space, be it a patio or a terrace depending if on ground or first floor.
+Here too is a swimming pool and each flat has its own personal outdoor space, be it a patio or a terrace depending if on ground or first floor.
 Both these accommodations are in the perfect location for a comfortable and relaxing vacation in Tuscany.